 So, what... a scientist asked a bunch of guys to rate pictures of women and then calculated the average measurements?
 Not exactly, but a reasonable assumption.
 The science isn’t just based on visual appeal.
 It goes beyond our primal instincts to the core of our very existence.
 Sounds intense, right?

 The Woman with the Most Beautiful Body

 Numbers are cool, but what do those ideal measurements actually look like?
-The woman who embodied the ideal shape is British model and actress Kelly Brook.
+The woman who embodies the ideal shape is British model and actress Kelly Brook.
 Kelly (pictured below) is 5’6” tall with an approximate bust-waist-hip of 36-27-39.

 Pleasantly surprised?
 You aren’t the only one.
 She’s undoubtedly beautiful, but probably not what you were expecting.

 Throughout her 20s and early 30s, Kelly fluctuated between a size 4-10 (US).